dhilt/ngx-ui-scroll/README.md

 - `npm start` to run demo App on port 4200
 - `npm test` to run Karma tests
-- `npm run build` to build the ngx-ui-scroll module into the ./dist folder
+- `npm run build:lib` to build the ngx-ui-scroll module into the ./dist/scroller folder
-- `npm run pack:install` to build tar-gzipped version of package and install it locally into ./node_modules
-- `npm run build-app` to build demo App into the ./dist-app folder
+- `npm run build:demo` to build the demo App into the ./dist/demo folder

 Along with settings object the datasource implementation may include also devSettings object: